FF-Plugins-Active/FF_MQTT_Sync/README.md

 https://github.com/FF-Plugins-Active/FF_MQTT_Async

 ## LICENSE
 I share this with MIT because I don't want to restrict you about your commercial projects.
 But you can't "sell" this plugin on any marketplace.
-You can merely "share" it as "free" with "credit.
+You can merely "share" it as "free" with "credit".